Deducteam/hol2dk/README.md

 - option type constructor
 - type of lists
 - functions on lists
+- type of reals
+- basic functions and predicates on reals

 The part of HOL-Light that is aligned with Coq is gathered in the package [coq-hol-light](https://github.com/Deducteam/coq-hol-light) available